-In the 2023 inspection of SRCO Professional Corporation, the Public Company Accounting Oversight Board (PCAOB) assessed the firm's compliance with laws, rules, and professional standards applicable to the audits of public companies.
-Our inspection was conducted in cooperation with the Canadian Public Accountability Board.
+In the 2023 inspection of Michael Gillespie & Associates, PLLC, the Public Company Accounting Oversight Board (PCAOB) assessed the firm's compliance with laws, rules, and professional standards applicable to the audits of public companies.

 We selected for review two audits of issuers with fiscal years ending in 2022.
 For each issuer audit selected, we reviewed a portion of the audit.
 We also evaluated elements of the firm's system of quality control.